open-accelerators/bian-coreless/coreless-ui/README.md

 # Local runtime

 NOTE:
-In directory ./server/index.js lines 22-24 you can find default values for PORT, SERVICE_PORT and SERVICE_HOST.
+In directory ./server/index.js lines 22-26 you can find default values for PORT and HOST variables.
 These variables can be modified if required for local runtime.

 In this project directory, run: